Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Texas vs Penn State Betting Records & Stats

-- This year, the Nittany Lions have won two of five games when listed as at least +200 or worse on the moneyline.
+- This season, the Nittany Lions have come away with a win two times in five chances when named as an underdog of at least +200 or longer on the moneyline.

-- Penn State has an implied victory probability of 33.3% according to the moneyline set by oddsmakers for this matchup.
+- Penn State has an implied victory probability of 33.3% according to the moneyline set for this matchup.

 Texas vs. Penn State Over/Under Stats